Exploring Charleston’s Hidden Flavors and Stories: A Complete Look at the Undiscovered Charleston Food, Wine & History Tour

 Group Size, Duration, and Practical Details

 With a maximum of 11 travelers, the tour maintains an intimate feel.
 This means you get plenty of opportunities to ask questions, interact with Forrest, and connect with fellow foodies.
-The entire experience lasts about 4 hours, starting at 9:00 AM, which is perfect for a morning exploration.
+The entire experience lasts about 4 hours, starting at 9:00 AM, which is great for a morning exploration.

 The tour is near public transportation and is suitable for travelers with a moderate physical fitness level.
 Expect some walking, but it’s manageable—comfort with light physical activity is recommended.
-Service animals are allowed, and the tour can accommodate common food allergies or dietary restrictions if notified in advance, including vegetarian, vegan, pescatarian, nut allergies, and celiac considerations.

 What’s Even Better?
 Authenticity and Personal Touch